n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 respectively.
 The `LEFT`, `RIGHT`, `TOP`, and `BOTTOM` designations corresponds to Unicode's preferred terminology.
-The _Pre_, _Post_, _Above_, and _Below_ terminology is used in the official descriptions of OpenType GSUB and GPOS features.
+The _Pre_, _Post_, _Above_, and _Below_ terminology is used in the official descriptions of OpenType <abbr>GSUB</abbr> and GPOS features.
 Shaping engines may, internally, use whichever terminology is preferred.

 In addition, dependent-vowel codepoints that are composed of multiple